Azure/azure-quickstart-templates/emercoin-ubuntu/README.md

  3. then expand your resources, and public ip address of your node.

 2. Connect to your node
- 1. SSH to the public ip of your node as the user you specified for `adminUsername`, enter your `adminPassword` and then try to use the cli-client by `emc help` or `emc getinfo`
+ 1. SSH to the public ip of your node as the user you specified for `adminUsername`, enter your `adminPassword`
+ 2. Try to use the cli-client by `emc help` or `emc getinfo`
+ 3. Run `emcweb-useradd` and specify credentials for the Emercoin Web Wallet
- 2. Point your browser to the public ip of your node, sign in with the user you specified for `adminUsername`, enter your `adminPassword` (note that browser may show you a warning of bad certificate - it's OK, you may replace the self-signed certificates by yours at /etc/ssl/emc/emcweb*)
+ 4. Point your browser to the public ip of your node, sign in with login and password specified before (note that browser may show you a warning of bad certificate - it's OK, you may replace the self-signed certificates by yours at /etc/ssl/emc/emcweb*).
+You have check endpoints in openning port 80/tcp and 443/tcp to be accessed to the Emercoin Web Wallet.